Rachel-commits/CSparkAssignments/README.md

   * To upload
 * **ADS08 - Neural Networks**
   * Python file for Model Submission for Zalando MNIST Classification Project
-  *This is just the final model build file, all exploraotory work can be found in the jupyter notebook in the Zalando MNIST repo*
+  *This is just the final model build file, all exploraotory work can be found in the jupyter notebook in the Zalando MNIST repo**
+* **ADS09- Natural Language Processing**
+  * Topic Modelling - Classifying news articles.
+Python file and jupyter notebook